Daryl Corletto

 2010/11

 The 2010/11 season saw the Tigers finish with their worst record since 1987.
-This would be the first time the Tigers took the court without Andrew Gaze or Chris Anstey on the roster during what was clearly a rebuilding phase for the team.
+This marked the first time Melbourne had taken the court without either Andrew Gaze or Chris Anstey on the roster, ushering in a clear rebuild for the franchise.

-Corletto would be one of the few consistents among the team, playing in 28 games, averaging 10.1 points, 1.7 rebounds, and 0.8 assists.
+Daryl Corletto would be one of the few consistents among the team, playing in all 28 games and averaging 10.1 points, 1.7 rebounds, and 0.8 assists while stepping up in a larger role following Campbell’s departure.
+His perimeter shooting and effort on both ends of the floor provided rare stability during an otherwise turbulent campaign.

 NEW ZEALAND BREAKERS